andreazangheri/kactus-dark-fusion/README.md

 });
 ```

-GitHub Desktop will refresh and the theme should be applied.
+Kactus Desktop will refresh and the theme should be applied.

-You'll need to reapply the stylesheet when GitHub Desktop updates.
+You'll need to reapply the stylesheet when Kactus Desktop updates.